 Provides education, programming and consultation to the WashU Med community for increased understanding and skill development around the work of diversity, equity and inclusion, utilizing frameworks for culture change, restorative justice, health equity, community building and self-compassion.

 Beyond our office, an ever-growing network of groups, organizations and initiatives extend and amplify our efforts.

 What do we mean by diversity, equity and inclusion?

-- Diversity – we are mindful of all dimensions of human differences and define diversity in the broadest sense to mean inclusion of all persons regardless of racial and ethnic background, nationality, gender, gender identity, sexual orientation, veteran status, religious beliefs, ability, age and socioeconomic status.
-Diversity embodies inclusiveness, mutual respect, multiple perspectives, and serves as a catalyst for change resulting in health equity. (adapted from www.aamc.org/gdi).
+We are mindful of all dimensions of human differences and define diversity in the broadest sense to mean inclusion of all persons regardless of racial and ethnic background, nationality, gender, gender identity, sexual orientation, veteran status, religious beliefs, ability, age and socioeconomic status.
+Diversity embodies inclusiveness, mutual respect, multiple perspectives, and serves as a catalyst for change resulting in health equity.

-- Inclusion – achieved by nurturing the climate and culture of the institution through professional development, education, policy, and practice.
+We achieve inclusion by nurturing the climate and culture of the institution through professional development, education, policy, and practice.
 The objective is to create a climate that fosters belonging, shared respect, and value for all and encourage engagement and connection throughout the institution and community.
-Inclusion is a core element for successfully achieving diversity. (adapted from www.aamc.org/gdi).
+Inclusion is a core element for successfully achieving diversity.